Employees today want more than a paycheck.

 6. Personal days

-7. Volunteer days
+7. Volunteer leave

 8. Bereavement leave